Graylog2/documentation/pages/upgrade/graylog-3.0.rst

 This rework did come with the cost that old content packs might not work any longer and stop the new content packs from loading.
-If the content packs page does not finish loading we recommend to remove the old content packs from your mongodb.
+If the content packs page does not finish loading we recommend to remove the old content packs from your MongoDB.
 For that, please connect to your mongodb and remove all content packs with following command: